benmclaren/personal-site/ben_personal_site/content/articles/louchebem.md

 - We begin by defining an empty array of `results_elements`

-- Next, we call `.split` on `sentence`. `/\b/` means that it wil split after whole words.
+- Next, we call `.split` on `sentence`. `/\b/` means that it wil split after whole words (ie. on spaces).

 - We can iterate over words and then say that if the word is equal to any non word character then append the word into the `results_elements`. `=~`is Ruby's basic pattern-matching operator.
 When one operand is a regular expression and the other is a string then the regular expression is used as a pattern to match against the string. `/\W/` stands for any non word character.

-- Our else statement says that all other words will have the louchembemize method called on them and appended into `result_elements`
+- Our else statement says that all other words will have the `louchembemize` method called on them and appended into `result_elements`

 - We can then return the `result_elements.join`. `.join` builds the sentence by joining words with a space in between.